-- · on an actual basis; - on a pro forma basis, giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 115,598,018 shares of our Class A common stock immediately prior to the completion of this offering, (ii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering effecting the reclassification of all shares of our common stock into Class A common stock, and (iii) the exchange of 9,467,883 shares of our Class A common stock for an equivalent number of shares of our Class B common stock to be held by our Chief Executive Officer and his affiliate immediately prior to the completion of this offering; and - on a pro forma as adjusted basis to reflect i) the pro forma adjustments set forth above and ii) our issuance and sale of 24,242,424 shares of Class A common stock in this offering at the initial public offering price of \$18.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and iii) the use of proceeds to repay certain indebtedness as set forth in the section titled "Use of Proceeds".
+- on an actual basis; - on a pro forma basis, giving effect to (i) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 115,598,018 shares of our Class A common stock immediately prior to the completion of this offering, (ii) the filing and effectiveness of our amended and restated certificate of incorporation immediately prior to the completion of this offering effecting the reclassification of all shares of our common stock into Class A common stock, and (iii) the exchange of 9,467,883 shares of our Class A common stock for an equivalent number of shares of our Class B common stock to be held by our Chief Executive Officer and his affiliate immediately prior to the completion of this offering; and - on a pro forma as adjusted basis to reflect i) the pro forma adjustments set forth above and ii) our issuance and sale of 22,000,000 shares of Class A common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and iii) the use of proceeds to repay certain indebtedness as set forth in the section titled "Use of Proceeds".

+The pro forma as adjusted information set forth below is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information in conjunction with our financial statements and the related notes appearing elsewhere in this prospectus, as well as the sections titled "Selected Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."